 This is the page where you can find introductory information about how to care for the clothing and textiles in your museum collection.

-The National Park Service offered an extensive section on the Curatorial Care of Textile Objects in their Museum Handbook.
-The incredibly detailed book offers information on the nature of textile materials, their construction and deterioration.
+The National Park Service offers an extensive section on the Curatorial Care of Textile Objects in their Museum Handbook.
+The incredibly detailed book offers information on the nature of textile materials, their construction, and deterioration.
 They also offer information on the proper handling, packing, and shipping of textiles as well as the optimal storage environment and how to store flat textiles as well as costume and accessories collections.
 Finally, it includes information on the best way to display your textiles while exhibiting them.

 Mary M. Fahey, Chief Curator of the Henry Ford Museum, compiled this guide on the Care and Preservation of Antique Textiles and Costumes.
 The guide focuses mainly on causes of deterioration (including pollution, light, inherent vice, and handling) and issues of storage and display.
 It also includes an extensive bibliography.